 The most meaningful one-on-one conversation in the world won’t do you or your employee any good if you don’t translate it into action.
 If an employee tells you about a roadblock and you promise to help, but never follow up, they might not say anything the next time.

 In order to hold yourself and your team member accountable for the goals you set in one-on-ones, you need to document what you both said.
-At Uptick, our one-on-one platform really emphasizes the importance of documentation and follow-ups.
-Managers and employees can each make a note of topics they need to circle back to throughout the week or in the next meeting, and write a step-by-step plan for how to address their priorities.
+At Uptick, our one-on-one tool emphasizes the importance of documentation and follow-ups.
+Managers and team members can each make a note of topics they need to circle back to throughout the week or in the next meeting, and write a step-by-step plan for how to address their priorities.

 What One-on-Ones Are For